iqbalyarkhan/old-website/content/2020-06-26--Knapsack-Problems.md

 Running time: $O(N*Target)$

 ### Equal Sum Partition
-This is another interesting problem: **Given an array, determine if the values in the array can be partitioned in two sets that have equal sums.**
+This is another interesting problem: **Given an array, determine if the values in the array can be partitioned into two sets that have equal sums.**

 Example: {2,3,7,8,10}
 Answer: True: {2,3,10} and {8,7}